-- All harvest treatments within the mainland moose concentration areas included the above management prescriptions.
-Currently, there are concerns within DNR about the special management practices for mainland moose, so future harvest treatments in the moose concentration areas are assessed and approved individually by DNR for specific habitat requirements. - 2.
+- 1. All harvest treatments within the mainland moose concentration areas included the above management prescriptions.
+Currently, there are concerns within DLF about the special management practices for mainland moose, so future harvest treatments in the moose concentration areas are assessed and approved individually by DLF for specific habitat requirements. - 2.
 The Mainland Moose Recovery Plan (2007) estimates approximately 1000-1200 individuals on mainland Nova Scotia.
 This is the most current information available on mainland moose population numbers. - 3.
-No changes have been made to the special management practices for mainland moose as issued by DNR; however, there are current discussions within the department about modifications to the SMPs.
-A guidance document was provided to PHP on April 13, 2014 which outlined guidance regarding moose retention patches for a specified time period (January 20 to July 18, 2014).
-The guidance document is now obsolete. - 4.
 The Action Plan for the Recovery of Eastern Moose in Mainland Nova Scotia was released to the public in 2016.
 A total of 14 actions have been identified which are in different phases of completion.
-The action items related to the Mainland Moose include increased understanding of genetics, cause of death/illness, long-term monitoring, threats, poaching, translocation feasibility, review and adapt forest management practices as habitat requirements are better understood, public awareness and engagement.
-Currently, there are no changes to the special management practices issued by DNR as a result of the action plan, however, PHP stays abreast of any changes through its integrated relationship with DNR.
+The action items related to the Mainland Moose include increased